| | TITLE Quick Instructions

 unlimited snapshots for each configuration.
 Snapshots are created via the

-understand and dismiss.
+"Save snapshot" button of the playback controls.
 To view and edit the snapshots that are available

 for a configuration right-click the item and select Snapshots from the menu.